Preserving Detail in Highlights and Shadows

 - To exit without creating additional HDR photographs, select Off.

-Choose the HDR strength.
+Choose the exposure differential.

 Frame a photograph, focus, and shoot.

 If On (series) is selected, HDR will only turn off when Off is selected for HDR mode; if On (single photo) is selected, HDR turns off automatically after the photograph is taken.
-The l icon clears from the display when HDR shooting ends.
+The y icon clears from the display when HDR shooting ends.

 Framing HDR Photographs